gatsbyjs/gatsby/examples/using-MDX/README.md

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start:

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, it's recommended to start with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the [MDX section of the sidebar](https://www.gatsbyjs.org/docs/mdx/).
+- **To dive straight into code samples, head [to the official Gatsby documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the [MDX section of the sidebar](https://www.gatsbyjs.org/docs/mdx/).